auth0/docs/articles/auth0-hooks/extensibility-points/post-user-registration.md

 The `post-user-registration` extensibility point allows you to implement custom actions that execute after a new user registers and is added to the database.
 Hooks associated with the `post-user-registration` extensibility point execute asynchronously from the actions that are a part of the Auth0 authentication process.

-This allows you to implement scenarios including:
+This allows you to implement scenarios including (but not limited to):

 * Sending notifications to Slack or via e-mail about the user's new account;
 * Creating a new user record in SalesForce.

-The newly-created user's profile will include `user_metadata` and/or `app_metadata` if specified in the response body.

 ## Starter Code